thenerdery/dot-net-standards/Unit_Testing.md

 Individual tests SHOULD follow an Arrange -> Act -> Assert pattern.
 In the first block of the test you arrange the state you need, such as configuring mocks or data.
-In the middle block of code, you exercuse the subject under test.
+In the middle block of code, you exercise the subject under test.
 And in the last block you make an assertion about the result of the operation.

 Some developers prefer to use `Snake_Case` for test names.
 You MAY break from